deepthiraonm/Pharmacy-Management-/README.md

 # Launch
 1. After successfully importing, start the project by typing the following in the web browser: localhost/PHARMACY/mainpage.php

+2. The Login Page for Admin opens up by default.
+Login as Admin by using:
 ##
-       username: admin
-       Password: password

-3. The Login Page for Admin opens up by default.
-Login as Admin by using:
       Username: admin
       Password: password
-4. For Pharmacist Login, refer to the 'emplogin' table in the database.
+3. For Pharmacist Login, refer to the 'emplogin' table in the database.
 Example:
+##
       Username: varshini
       Password: pass7

 # About the Project-
 # Introduction